dave-howard/vsdx/README.md

         vis.save_vsdx('shape_removed.vsdx')
 ```

-Please refer to tests/test.py for usage examples
+Please refer to tests/test.py for more usage examples in the form of
+pytest tests.